KospY/BasSDK/Components/ThunderRoad/Preview.md

 ![PreviewScript][PreviewScript]

->Note: Normal preview overwrites the Close-up image if it does not exist.
+>Note: Full preview is used as a fallback if the Close-up image is not present in JSON.

->Note: Generated previews need to be put in addressables and referenced in JSON
+>Note: Generated previews need to be put in addressables and referenced in JSON.

 ## Buttons